LoreBear/Lorenzo-Portfolio/projects/dei-projects/dei-dashboard-emea/README.md

 ## Executive Summary: Diagnostic Findings

 Attrition is rarely about pay alone.
-The data reveals a complex interplay of leadership quality, workload, and emotional exhaustion converging into three organizational paradoxes:
+The data reveals a complex interplay of leadership quality, workload, and emotional exhaustion converging into three organizational paradoxes.

 | # | Paradox | Finding |
 |---|---------|---------|